A Chinese news app is quietly referring millions of pageviews — here’s how global publishers can take advantage

 What is the impact of this TopBuzz referral discovery?

 We’ll also surface traffic from other apps owned by ByteDance, which will appear as “News Republic”, “BuzzVideo”, and “Buzz Up!” referrers.
-This should resolve any confusion surrounding the source of this traffic previously classified as TouTiao, as you see in the paths above.
+This should resolve any confusion surrounding the source of this traffic previously classified as TouTiao.

 What publishers should do next

-Our data science team will continue analyzing TopBuzz to get a better sense of its long-term impact on referral traffic to publishers around the world.
+Our data science team will continue analyzing TopBuzz to understand its long-term impact on referral traffic to global publishers.
 In the meantime, the more accurate referrer classification is intended to better inform your global audience development strategy, similar to knowing traffic is actually coming from “Google News” rather than just “Google”.

 If you were previously unfamiliar with TopBuzz, you’ll now be able to clearly see it on our Real-Time Dashboard.
-We hope this gives you an opportunity for more internal discussions on how to position your most engaging content front and center for this referral source moving forward.
+We hope this gives you an opportunity for more internal discussions on positioning your engaging content for this referral source.

 Here are a couple of other key takeaways for publishers: